lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 #######

-Instrument Signature Removal (ISR) is a sequence of steps taken to 'clean' images of various aspects of defects that any system of optics and detectors will imprint on an image by default, and is generally one of the very first procedures carried out on an exposure.
+Instrument Signature Removal (ISR) is a sequence of steps taken to correct the effects imprinted on the counts coming out of the readout by the physical characteristics of the detector and the electronics of the readout chain.
+It is generally the very first procedure carried out on an exposure.

-In more detail, though the process for correcting imaging data is very similar from camera to camera, depending on the image, various of the defects will be present and need to be removed, and thus the sequence of steps taken will vary from image to image.
+In more detail, though the process for correcting imaging data is very similar from camera to camera, they will vary to some degree and thus various of the effects will be present and need to be corrected for depending on the camera.
 Generally these corrections are done one CCD at a time, but on all the amplifier sub-images at once for a CCD.

-`IsrTask <#>`_ provides a generic vanilla implementation of doing these corrections, including the ability to turn certain corrections off if they are not needed.
+`IsrTask <#>`_ provides a generic implementation of doing these corrections, including the ability to turn certain corrections off.

 .. `IsrTask <#>`_ will link to the API page when it's made